syncfusion-content/wpf-docs/wpf/Autocomplete/Highlighting-matched-text.md

 # Highlighting matched text

 You can highlight matching characters in a suggestion list to pick an item with more clarity using [TextHighlightMode](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~TextHighlightModeProperty.html) property.
-The default value of TextHightlightMode is None.
+The default value of TextHighlightMode is None.
 The matching text can be highlighted in the following two ways:

 * First occurrence
 * Multiple occurrence